theburningmonk/ReactoKinesix/README.md

 > **Note**: if you know that your application will use a **large number** of *shards* and worker nodes then you will want to **increase the read and write throughput** for the *DynamoDB* table otherwise database operations are likely to be throttled on a regular basis and **cause delays in processing your records**.

-#### Distributed processing

-As you scale up the *stream* by adding more shards to it, you will need to increase the processing capabilities

 ## Error Handling